onlabsorg/olojs/docs/api/repository.md

 ### repository.init(options)
 Initializes the repository.
+The `npx olojs init` command delegates to this method.

-By default, this creates the `olonv.js` file and the `documents` directory in the `repository.rootPath`.
+By default, this creates the `olonv.js` file and the `olors` directory in the `repository.rootPath`.

 The `options` object can be useful for Repository extensions, while for the default Repository class, it is ignored.

-When you type `npx olojs init`, this method will be called.

 When you type `npx olojs init my-repo-template opt1=val1 opt2=val2 ...`, the repository returned by `require(my-repo-template)` will be called with the